athomasq/athomasq.github.io/categories/investing/portfolio-statistics.md

 ### Cohort II: 2019 to 2021 (global)

-Between 2019 and 2021 I wrote 22 cheques into 14 companies, while running Quandl post its acquistion by Nasdaq.
+Between 2019 and 2021 I wrote 22 cheques into 14 companies, while running Quandl post its acquisition by Nasdaq.
 These were slightly larger cheques, but with a different geographical focus than cohort I: Canada, the US and Europe.
 These investments were somewhat *ad hoc* initially, but got more intentional towards the end.

 * Companies: **14**
 * Cheques: **22**